 Every year the world goes pumpkin crazy come fall and my house is no exception.
 We aren't pumpkin spice latte people, but add pumpkin to anything else and we'll eat it.
-This gluten free pumpkin bread will really hit the spot when your fall craving starts and the dairy free cream cheese frosting is the little something extra you didn't even know you needed.
+This pumpkin bread with cream cheese frosting will really hit the spot when your fall craving starts.
+While pumpkin bread is great on its own, the frosting is the little something extra you didn't even know you needed.

 - Gluten Free Flour Blend - I use Bob's Red Mill 1-to-1 flour blend in most of my recipes.
 You can use the flour blend of your choice, just make sure it includes xanthan gum.

 - Oil - I use light olive oil for my baking.
 Any light flavored oil will work in this recipe.
 You could also substitute with melted coconut oil

 - Non-Dairy Milk - I use either coconut milk or oat milk in my recipes.
 Any non-dairy milk will work fine.
 If you're not dairy free, regular milk will work in the same measure.

 - Pumpkin Puree - Use pure pumpkin puree here, not pumpkin pie mix.

 Substitutions & Variations

 - Replace pumpkin with squash puree or sweet potato puree.

 - Replace ¼ cup of flour with cocoa powder to make a chocolate version.

 - Add ½ cup of chocolate chips to the batter.